giargioline/industrial-heat-decarbonization-scraper/README.md

 ## Project Steps

 1. **Fetch Project Listings**
-   - We point our code to [https://ispt.eu/projects/?theme-tag=heat](https://ispt.eu/projects/?theme-tag=heat).
+   - The code is directed to the provided URL ([https://ispt.eu/projects/?theme-tag=heat](https://ispt.eu/projects/?theme-tag=heat)), retrieving the complete HTML content of each webpage using the requests library.
    - Scrape each `<article>` block that has the classes `post-block project` to capture the initial listing data.

 2. **Follow Detail Links**